CRIT CLOUD

 Tranexamic Acid TA

-- Give tranexamic acid as soon as possible to patients with, or at risk of major haemorrhage (
+- Give tranexamic acid as soon as possible to patients with, or at risk of major haemorrhage (Recommended dose: 1g IV over 10min, followed by 1g IV over 8h, 1A)

 - Note: TA has no known adverse effects